FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 The application is licensed separately from the core Firely Server distribution.
 Please :ref:`contact<vonk-contact>` Firely to get the license.

-Your license already permits the usage of the FSI if it contains ``http://fire.ly/vonk/plugins/bulk-data-import``.
+Your license already permits the usage of FSI if it contains ``http://fire.ly/vonk/plugins/bulk-data-import``.